zhousarah/azure-compute-docs/articles/virtual-machines/nvme-linux.md

 ## What is changing for your VM?
-Changing the host interface from SCSI to NVMe won't change the remote storage (OS disk or data disks), but change the way the operating systems sees the disks.
+Changing the host interface from SCSI to NVMe doesn't change the remote storage (OS disk or data disks), but change the way the operating systems sees the disks.

 || SCSI enabled VM | NVMe enabled VM |
 |-----------------|-----------------|----------------|